Thomas Shaughnessy, 1st Baron Shaughnessy: Canadian Pacific Railway

 Shaughnessy arrived in Montreal in November 1882 to work for the Canadian Pacific Railway as general purchasing agent.
 He is described by E. A. James, Van Horne's private telegrapher, as "a fashionably-dressed, alert young man, sporting a cane and giving general evidence of being what we call a live wire."
 The perpetually well-dressed perfectionist Shaughnessy (who appears to have been obsessive-compulsive as well; he obsessed over cleanliness, washed his hands repeatedly every day, and as president would refuse to share an elevator with anyone else) became known for tight cost controls and a meticulous scrutiny of purchases and other expenditures.
 The Dictionary of Canadian Biography states, Shaughnessy had an essentially pessimistic view of human nature...
 He was convinced that, given the opportunity, suppliers, contractors, carriers, workers, and anyone else would cheat the company.
 Constant vigilance was essential.
 Everything had to be done in accordance with the many rules and regulations he introduced.
 He delighted in tracing even minor transgressions and then publicly humiliating the perpetrators, usually in writing to ensure that the information became a part of the permanent record.
 Even the company's most trusted contractors and senior officials were exposed to his wrath if, in their efforts to get necessary work done on time, they paid prices higher than was deemed appropriate or if they failed in any other way to follow his system.
 He also managed expenditures by delaying payments as long as possible on whatever excuse, to the extent permitted by law and practicalities: a practice which is credited in most histories of the CPR as being in part responsible for the ability of the line to stay afloat, particularly during the period in the early months of 1885, when the very difficult section of the line along Lake Superior was being financed by the faith and credit of the corporation.

 Shaughnessy became CPR's assistant general manager in 1885 and assistant to the president in September 1889.
 In 1891 Shaughnessy became a director and vice-president of the railroad.
 He succeeded Van Horne as president on 12 June 1898.
 He immediately proceeded to centralize financial operations in the Montreal corporation headquarters, taking centralized control over budget, earnings, and allocations, while devolving operational control to divisional heads in the field; a policy he had been urging upon Van Horne for some time.
-He was a great admirer of Van Horne, and continued grateful for his long-time patron's friendship and help, but was outspoken about what he saw as Van Horne's legacy of a lack of systematic organization and management.
+He was a great admirer of Van Horne, and remained grateful for his long-time patron's friendship and help, but was outspoken about what he saw as Van Horne's legacy of a lack of systematic organization and management.